SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 </tr>
 <tr>
 <td style="text-align:left">Token lifespan</td>
 <td style="text-align:left">Defines the time for which a token is active.
-The user is able to  access the {{< product-c8y-iot >}} only with a valid token.
+The user is only able to access {{< product-c8y-iot >}} with a valid token.
 This configuration option is always available, it does not depend on session configuration.
 See <a href="#token-settings" class="no-ajaxy">Token and cookie settings</a> below. </td>
 <td style="text-align:left">2 days</td>
 </tr>